mcclowes/mcclowes/awards.md

 _Durham University, 2016_

-Won the Durham University Business & Enterprise Department's biggest prize for Codogo.
+Won Durham University's Business & Enterprise Department startup & IP awards off the back of an extensive business plan and pitch, securing the funding needed to start Codogo.

 [Read more...](http://bit.ly/2LTGruJ)